Sambhav101/Minesweeper/README.md

 ----

-Some screenshots from the pygame app
+Some screenshots from the game

 ![screenshot1](screenshots/minesweeper_img1.png)
 ![screenshot2](screenshots/minesweeper_img2.png)